 Consular Access: The United States does not maintain diplomatic or consular relations with North Korea.
 The U.S. government therefore has no means to provide normal consular services to U.S. citizens in North Korea.
 On September 20, 1995, the U.S. government signed a consular protecting power agreement with the Government of Sweden.
-This agreement allows the Embassy of Sweden in Pyongyang to provide basic consular protective services to U.S. citizens who are ill, injured, or arrested, or who die while in North Korea.
+This agreement allows the Embassy of Sweden in Pyongyang to provide basic consular protective services to U.S. citizens who are ill, injured, arrested, or who die while in North Korea.

 U.S. Government Economic Sanctions Against North Korea: Goods of North Korean origin may not be imported into the United States either directly or indirectly without prior notification to and approval of the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC).
 Most exports to North Korea are subject to licensing by the Commerce Department’s Bureau of Industry and Security.
 U.S. travel service providers are allowed to organize group travel to North Korea.
 Commercial U.S. ships and aircraft carrying U.S. goods are allowed to call at North Korean ports with prior clearance, but U.S. persons are prohibited from “owning, leasing, operating, or insuring any vessel flagged by North Korea.

-The United States maintains various additional sanctions on North Korea due to its human rights record, nuclear weapons programs, weapons proliferation activities, and other reasons.
+The United States maintains various additional sanctions on North Korea due to its human rights record, nuclear weapons programs, weapons proliferation activities, and other provocative actions.
 Exports of military and sensitive dual-use items are prohibited, as are most types of U.S. economic assistance.
 The United States also abides by multilateral restrictions and sanctions with respect to North Korea, including those contained in United Nations Security Council resolutions 1718, 1874, 2087, and 2094, which were adopted in response to North Korea’s nuclear tests and rocket launches.
 For additional information, see the websites of the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) and the Department of Commerce’s Bureau of Industry and Security.

 The Department of State strongly recommends against all travel by U.S. citizens to North Korea.
 If you have medical problems, you should not travel to North Korea.
 For decades, medical facilities in the DPRK have suffered from a lack of resources and electricity.
 Medical personnel often have inadequate or outdated skills.
 Hospitals in Pyongyang can perform basic examinations and lifesaving measures, but functioning x-ray facilities are not generally available.
 If possible, avoid surgery.
 If you have an accident outside Pyongyang, transport back to the capital can be lengthy and without medical assistance.
 According to DPRK Customs, most prescription medication may be brought into the country with no restrictions.
 If you require regular medication, you should bring a sufficient amount for your personal use along with the doctor’s prescription, since most drugs are unavailable locally.
 Hospitals will expect immediate U.S. dollar cash payment for medical treatment.
 You cannot use credit cards or checks in the DPRK.
 Local DPRK hosts are often not aware of options available for medical evacuations and might claim that no such options exist.
 It is important to insist on immediate contact with the Embassy of Sweden if you have serious medical problems.